sec0uth/brick-abode-project-interview/README.md

  - [podman-compose](https://github.com/containers/podman-compose) v0.1.7dev

 ### Getting Started
-Podman is the open source alternative to Docker, and one of it's features is the rootless containers.
-You will see all the commands running without sudo, but off course you can run as root too.
+Podman is the open source alternative to Docker, and one of it's features is rootless containers.
+You will see the commands without `sudo`, but off course you can run as root too.

 1. You must download/clone the project.